holon-platform/platform/README.md

 ### Platform distribution versioning

-The Holon platform use the link:http://semver.org[Semantic Versioning] system.
+The Holon platform use the [Semantic Versioning](http://semver.org system).
 Each platform _module_ is versioned following the semantic versioning convention.

-The platform distribution artifact, which contains the Maven _BOM (Bill Of Materials)_ to provide all the platform modules artifacts, is bound to all the latest modules version at the platform release time.
+The platform distribution artifact, which contains the Maven _BOM (Bill Of Materials)_ to provide all the platform modules artifacts, is bound to all the __latest modules version__ at the platform release time.
 For this reason, the following convention is used for the platform distribution versioning:

 * When a new platform _module_ version is released, a new platform distribution version is released too, and the platform overall version is incremented according to the _module_ version: if it is a _patch version_ release, the platform _patch version_ is incremented; if it is a _minor version_ release, the platform _minor version_ is incremented instead.